-To get ahead, here are the two types of decisions you need to get right before anything else
+The two types of decisions you want to get right before anything else

 Deciding which route to take to the office will get you to the same place.
 Yes, the views are different but the outcomes are the same.
 Deciding whether to do something illegal may put people in jail (or not).
 Deciding what to eat for dinner may sound like a question for this evening.
 But with time, this simple—but never easy—question has a huge impact on your waistline.

 Even not deciding is a decision made—you chose to ignore it and let things run their course.
 Trying to make the best decision for all kinds of options we're facing every day will drive us insane.
 Even when it doesn't, it's counterproductive to try doing it.

 To get ahead in life, you don't need to get every decision right.
 All you need is to focus on the big wins.

 The two types of decisions to big wins

 You're free to make as many small tweaks with your life as you like.
 While they keep you busy, it's more productive to focus on things that will put you on the path to big wins.

 1. Upstream choices

 The first type of big wins is what I called the upstream choices.
 They are choices that will change your course completely.
 They are the things that you want to get right—or better put, less wrong—as early as possible.

 Any choice you make here leads you down to a different path compared to another.
 For example: